wenchiyang/PCTL-REBEL/pCTL_refactoring/readme.md

 - SWI-Prolog newer than 8.0.2
 - Python 3  ( tested with 3.7.6 )
-- Python package : pycairo
+- Python package for visualization: pycairo, opencv-python

 ### Installation